-- Apartments will be leased without regard to race, religion, sex, age, national origin, disability, family status, or any other classification protected under applicable law.
+- 1. Apartments will be leased without regard to race, religion, sex, age, national origin, disability, family status, or any other classification protected under applicable law.
 [24 C.F.R. § 1.4 (b)(I)] - 2.
 All Public Housing units must be occupied by families whose sole residence is the Public Housing apartment.
 [24 C.F.R. § 966.4(3)] - 3.
 All units must be occupied pursuant to a signed RRHA lease that complies with HUD's regulations.
 [24 C.F.R. § 966.4(d)].
 The lease shall state: - a.
-The names of the PHA and the tenant; - b.
-The unit rented (address, apartment number, and any other information needed to identify the dwelling unit); - The term of the lease which is one year (or shorter term for real estate transactions) - d.
+The names of the PHA and the tenant: - b.
+The unit rented (address, apartment number, and any other information needed to identify the dwelling unit); - c.
+The term of the lease which is one year (or shorter term for real estate transactions) - d.
 A statement of what utilities, services, and equipment (if necessary) are to be supplied by the PHA without additional cost, and what utilities and appliances are to be paid for by the tenant; - e.
 The composition of the household as approved by RRHA (family members and any RRHA-approved live-in aide).
 The family must promptly inform RRHA of the birth, adoption, or court-awarded custody of a child.
 The family must request RRHA approval to add any other family member as an occupant of the unit; - f.
-HUD's regulations in 24 CFR part 5, subpart L (Protection for Survivors of Domestic Violence, Dating Violence, Sexual Assault, or Stalking) apply.
+HUD's regulations in 24 CFR part 5, subpart L (Protection for Survivors of Domestic Violence, Dating Violence, Sexual Assault, or Stalking) apply. - 4.
 RRHA will not offer nor move a family into an apartment that does not meet basic standards of habitability, including HUD occupancy standards.
-[24 C.F.R. § 966.4(c)] Formatted: Font: (Default) Arial, 12 pt
+[24 C.F.R. § 966.4(c)] - 5.
+The property manager shall provide an explanation of the lease provisions either prior to move-in or at the time of move-in.